shawtm/Client-Server-Hashing/README.txt

 Author: Tom Shaw
 Class : CS455
 Assignment: PC2

 #############################

+Big Idea:

+This program is meant as an emulation of a server that serves a high number of clients.
+The central concept is that each of the clients will connect to the server and send ~8kb of random bytes to the server who will hash the whole package and return the resulting hash code.

+What makes this project Unique?
+The server uses Java NIO which reduces the number of context switches meaning that the server can handle high numbers of clients without sacrificing throughput.

+#############################

 Important information:

 The makefile needs to be called from outside the src directory to work properly.